sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

-SIH26007 — Pre-Commitment Research Report
+# SIH26007 — Pre-Commitment Research Report
-Safe and Efficient Operation of Mine Vehicles in Fog and Low-Visibility Conditions in Open Cast Iron Ore Mines Problem Statement: SIH26007
+## Safe and Efficient Operation of Mine Vehicles in Fog and Low-Visibility Conditions in Open Cast Iron Ore Mines
+**Problem Statement:** SIH26007
-Ministry: Ministry of Steel
+**Ministry:** Ministry of Steel
-Organization: NMDC
+**Organization:** NMDC
-Category: Hardware / Smart Automation
+**Category:** Hardware / Smart Automation
-Core domain: Mining safety + intelligent transportation + sensor fusion + AI/ML + IoT + driver assistance
+**Core domain:** Mining safety + intelligent transportation + sensor fusion + AI/ML + IoT + driver assistance

-1. First: What exactly is the problem?
+## 1. Problem Definition
-Before thinking about LiDAR, radar, AI, cameras, dashboards, etc., understand this one sentence:
+Before considering LiDAR, radar, AI, cameras, dashboards, or related technologies, the problem can be stated as follows:

 A huge mining vehicle has to travel on a mine haul road, but during severe fog its driver cannot see far enough ahead to safely operate the vehicle at normal/efficient speeds.
 The problem is therefore not simply “fog.”
-The real problem is:
+The underlying operational problem is:
 Low visibility → reduced situational awareness → increased uncertainty → driver slows/stops or may fail to detect hazards → collision/accident risk increases → haulage efficiency decreases → production is affected.
 The official problem statement says Bailadila can experience visibility as low as 3–5 metres during severe monsoon conditions.
 (SIH Fit)
-Imagine this:
+The operating scenario is represented below:

              DUMPER
         ┌──────────────┐